Show All Answers

 Platting and zoning.
 If you are adding a building to a property, please check with a planner in the Planning Division at (972) 721-2424 to ensure the property is platted and zoned for the intended use.
 Those two things can delay a permit for at least two months.

-It is better to wait until the plat / zoning case is scheduled for public hearing because the turnaround time for plan review is only six days.
+It is better to wait until the plat and/or zoning case is scheduled for public hearing because the turnaround time for plan review is only six days for commercial and townhouses and three days for residential.

 The Planning Department works closely with the Planning and Zoning Commission, which is a board made up of volunteers who advise City Council on land use related decisions.
 More information about this board can be found on the City Secretary’s website.